krischik/SteemRubyTutorial/Documents/Part-6.md

 ## Implementation using radiator

-First we need to calculate the two conversion values for converting VESTS⇔STEEM and STEEM⇔SBD.
-For this we need global properties and the median history.
+First the two conversion for converting VESTS⇔STEEM and STEEM⇔SBD values need to be calculate.
+This is done using the global properties and the median history.

 ```ruby
 begin